 A FiberPort (PAF-X-7-B) collimates the output of the trapping laser.
 The FiberPort is a versatile collimator since it allows the aspheric collimation lens to be precisely positioned along 5 axes (X, Y, Z, Pitch, and Yaw).
 For polarization-sensitive applications, the keyway on the FiberPort can be rotated about the optical axis so that the orientation of a linearly polarized collimated beam can be set.

 The 975 nm trapping laser source is a pigtailed Fiber Bragg Grating (FBG) stabilized single mode laser diode in a hermetically sealed 14-pin butterfly package.
-The integrated TEC element and thermistor in the butterfly package allow the temperature of the laser to be precisely controlled when mounted in the LM14S2 laser diode mount.
-Laser current is controlled using an LDC210C controller and temperature is controlled using a TED200C.
+The integrated TEC element and thermistor in the butterfly package allow the temperature of the laser to be precisely controlled with our CLD1015 laser diode / TEC controller and mount.
 This laser, mount, and controller combination was chosen to ensure that the output power of the laser will be very stable, which is important for maintaining a constant trapping force.

 The optional OTKBFM module contains components that can be used to calibrate the tweezers using positional detection of the back-focal plane of the condenser.
 By placing the Quadrant Position Detector (QPD) in a plane conjugate to the back focal plane of the condenser, the signal generated by the QPD is sensitive to the relative displacement of the trapped particle from the laser beam axis.
 As a result, the output of the detector can be used to calibrate the position, stiffness, and force of the optical tweezers.
 The detector is connected to the cage cube above the condenser.
 A TQD001 T-Cube Quadrant Detector Reader and two TSG001 T-Cube Strain Gauge Readers are the main components included in this module.
 For high-bandwidth measurements, the QPD signal can be read out from the controller cube directly via a DAQ card (not included).
 Due to the sensitivity of these measurements, we usually recommend using an active isolation support for mounting the system.